Medical Laboratory Science Professional Program/Internship

 - mental and physical standards of affiliated programs

-To assist students to secure an internship, NDSU maintains affiliations with the following schools of medical laboratory science:
+NDSU maintains affiliations with the following schools of medical laboratory science that provide the necessary professional-level internship:

 - Colorado Center for Medical Laboratory Science (Aurora, CO)